hputnam/HI_Pdam_Parental/README.md

 **Contents:** RAnalysis file containing three folders (Scripts, Data, Output) and a README.md file.

-**Scripts:** HI_Pdam_Parental_Effects.R: A R script that imports all data and runs all analyses for the maniscript and generates all figures and tables
+**Scripts:** HI_Pdam_Parental_Effects.R: R script that imports all data and runs all analyses for the maniscript and generates all figures and tables

 **Data:**